percona/pmm-doc/docs/get-started/HA.md

     Replace `/path/to/haproxy-config` with the path where you want to store your HAProxy configuration.

-7. Create an HAProxy configuration file named **`haproxy.cfg.template`** in that directory.
-This configuration tells HAProxy to use the `/v1/leaderHealthCheck` endpoint of each PMM server to identify the leader:
+7. Create an HAProxy configuration file named `haproxy.cfg.template` in that directory.
+This configuration tells HAProxy to use the `/v1/leaderHealthCheck` endpoint of each PMM server to identify the leader.

     ```
     global